For the Simplified Chinese translation, click 中文译文.

 For input widgets, it is recommended to use the label property to describe the purpose of widgets to end-users.

-You can also use the text widget as it provides more features, e.g. you can add parameters, and it generates semantically correct HTML.
+You can also use the text widget as it provides more features, for example, you can add parameters, and it generates semantically correct HTML.

 A label shows static text, which describes the purpose of a specific widget to a user.